 Without purpose in my life, I honestly don’t think I would be here today.

-Purpose is what made me quit my high-income flight-attended job of ten years.
+Purpose was what made me quit my high-income flight attendant job of ten years.

 The “how” was unclear, and that scared the living daylight out of me.
 But my purpose helped me move from fear to courage.

 I can’t tell you how much I resonate with this quote, “Courage is not the absence of fear, it’s the ability to act in the presence of fear.”

 My passion for yoga and sharing the gifts of yoga was what gave me meaning and purpose.
 It felt as if my spirit and soul had found their way home.
 And this was the beginning of my soul-fulfilling journey on my path of yoga.

 Living in alignment with who you really are is truly liberating for the spirit and soul.
 You wake up in the morning with a sense of purpose that supercharges your body, mind and heart.
 You feel ready to take on life’s challenges.

 And yes, there will be days where you feel stuck and maybe even paralyzed by fear.
 So what then keeps us going?
 I believe it is the focus on your purpose that aligns with your heart that aligns with who you truly are.